Kafu: Extreme Canadian Championship Wrestling (2009-2010)

 On June 15, 2009, Ceron, under his Kafu ring name, debuted for Extreme Canadian Championship Wrestling.

 On March 28, 2010, Ceron, under his Kafu ring name, faced Ian Richardson & Lucky Cannon in a non televised event.
 Lucky Cannon won the match defeated Ceron (Kafu) & Ian Richarson, after the match all three of them said goodbye to the company and announced all three retirements.

+Return to Pro Wrestling Revolution (2010-2014)

+Kafu returned to Pro Wrestling Revolution in 2010.
+He retired from wrestling in 2014.